temporalio/sdk-ruby/README.md

 The constructor of the environment has multiple keyword arguments that can be set to affect the activity context for the activity.

+### Platform Support

+This SDK is backed by a Ruby C extension written in Rust leveraging the [Temporal Rust Core](https://github.com/temporalio/sdk-core).
+Gems are currently published for the following platforms:

+* `aarch64-linux`
+* `x86_64-linux`
+* `arm64-darwin`
+* `x86_64-darwin`

+This means Linux and macOS for ARM and x64 have published gems.
+Currently, a gem is not published for `aarch64-linux-musl` so Alpine Linux users may need to build from scratch or use a libc-based distro.

+Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/172) with Windows and multi-threaded Rust, MinGW-based Windows (i.e. `x64-mingw-ucrt`) is not supported.
+But WSL is supported using the normal Linux gem.

+At this time a pure source gem is not published, which means that when trying to install the gem on an unsupported platform, you may get an error that it is not available.
+Building from source requires many files across submodules and requires Rust to be installed.
+See the [Build](#build) section for how to build a gem from the repository.

+The SDK works on Ruby 3.1+, but due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.

 ## Development

 ### Build